-In today’s post I want to talk about the 5 biggest and most common WordPress SEO mistakes that I persistently see while doing some work for new clients.
+In today’s post, I want to talk about the 5 biggest and most common WordPress SEO mistakes that I persistently encountered while doing work for clients in the past.

-Even if you are a beginner and just started out, is important to have a SEO-proof blog or website because you want people to find you in Google in order to grow and make sales/views/etc..
+Even if you are a beginner and just started out, is important to have a SEO-proof blog or website because you want people to find you in Google in order to grow/make sales/views/etc..

 1. Blocking Search Engines